 Know of a serotine roost near you?
 Find out more about our surveys.

 Serotine is an uncommon species, with a distribution mostly limited to areas south of a line drawn from the Wash across to south Wales.
-The maps show the current mapped distribution in the UK on the left and the modelled range in the UK on the right.
-Maps are taken from 2nd Report under Article 17 on implementation of the Habitats Directive (JNCC 2007).
+More recently, records have also been found in North Wales.

 Note: The population estimates are considered to be poor and should be treated with caution.
 Estimates are based on very limited population data and rely on expert opinion only